Did the Canary Islands Guanches Build the Mysterious Mounds in Guia De Isora in Tenerife?

 Writer and researcher of mysteries Philip Coppens was recently on Tenerife towards the end of January.
 Philip is the author of The New Pyramid Age and has a special interest in these constructions, which are being found all over the world.

 He and Sam Osmanagic, who is famous for discovering the Bosnian pyramids and who was on the island at the same time, gave a well-attended lecture in which they revealed some of the fruits of their research.
+The talk was held at a centre in the resort of Los Cristianos and attracted the attention of the local media.

-I was able to show Philip and Sam the pyramids in San Marcos near Icod where I live.
+At a later date I was able to show Philip and Sam the pyramids in San Marcos near Icod where I live.
 On another day I took Philip to see the pyramid complex in Santa Bárbara, which is also near Icod and overlooks the sea.

 We decided that in each location the pyramids overlooked the sea and were in view of a volcanic mountain - in San Marcos and Santa Bárbara you can easily see Mt Teide in the distance behind the pyramids.